MystenLabs/capybot/README.md

 ## Data sources

-There are two different kind of data sources in Capybot: Swap pools and external sources.
+There are two different types of data sources in Capybot: Swap pools and external sources.
 Capybot may order trades from swap pools, and they provide the current relative price of the tokens in the pool.
 External sources may provide any kind of information that could be relevant for strategies.